mattermost/docs/source/process/training.rst

   - Audience: Primarily SAs, Support, QA
   - Deeper technical review of how the feature works and how it was built
-  - Working session on specific customer issues, retros on support tickets, etc
+  - Working session on specific customer issues, retros on support tickets, etc.
   - Q&A

 - **Feedback**: At end of meeting, remind to share feedback via survey.